San Diego Padres Player Brian Giles Sued by Ex-Girlfriend for ''Palimony''

 1) Unmarried couples may make written contracts.
 2) Unmarried couples may make oral contracts.
 3) If a couple hasn’t made a written or oral contract, the court may examine the couple’s actions to decide whether an “implied” contract exists.
 4) If a judge cannot determine whether an implied contract exists, she may presume that “the parties intend to deal fairly with each other” and find that one partner is indebted to the other by invoking well-established legal doctrines of equity and fairness.

 In summary, if parties to a non-marital relationship enter into a contract, or behave as if they have an agreement regarding their earnings, property or expenses, the court can enforce such a contract and one or both parties may be entitled to marriage like benefits upon the breakup of the relationship.

 At Mello & Pickering, LLP, we handle many different types of cases, including those involving non-married couples.
 Many issues can arise out of a non-marital relationship, in addition to the property issues discussed above.
 At Mello & Pickering, LLP, we can help you determine whether you or your ex-partner have rights regarding the property or earnings of your non-marital relationship.
 We also handle issues related to child custody, visitation and support, paternity, and domestic violence.
-Call our office today to schedule a 20 minute phone consultation or a meeting with one of our attorneys at (408) 288-7800.
+Call our office today to schedule a free consultation or a meeting with one of our attorneys at (408) 288-7800.